cvc5/cvc5/INSTALL.rst

   - `scikit-build <https://pypi.org/project/scikit-build/>`_
   - `pytest <https://docs.pytest.org/en/6.2.x/>`_
   - The source for the `pythonic API <(https://github.com/cvc5/cvc5_pythonic_api)>`.

+For Python, to install these depedencies automatically, please use:

+  - `pip install -r contrib/requirements_python_dev.txt`

 If configured with ``--pythonic-path=PATH``, the build system will expect the Pythonic API's source to be at ``PATH``.
 Otherwise, if configured with ``--auto-download``, the build system will download it.